bjoyce3/uabrc.github.io/docs/uab_cloud/volume_setup_basic.md

 # Basic Volume Setup

-These instructions are intended for users who want to setup a persistent volume for use across instances.
+These instructions are intended for researchers who want to setup a persistent volume for use across instances.
 To follow these instructions you'll need to have already setup an [Instance](instance_setup_basic.md).

 ## Creating a Volume